-Under the Proposed Rule a request for review on appeal must be made in writing via email or other electronic means specified from time to time by the Exchange in a circular distributed to Members within thirty (30) minutes after the party making the appeal is given notification of the initial determination being appealed.
-The Obvious Error Panel shall review the facts and render a decision as soon as practicable, but generally on the same trading day as the execution(s) under review.
-On requests for appeal received after 3:00 p.m.
-Eastern Time, a decision will be rendered as soon as practicable, but in no case later than the trading day following the date of the execution under review.
+The Exchange proposes generally to maintain its current process for the review of Official decisions on appeal under the Proposed Rule with certain adjustments to accommodate the harmonized rules.
+Specifically, if a party affected by a determination made under the Proposed Rule requests a review of an Official decision (an "appeal") within the time permitted, the Exchange's Chief Regulatory Officer ("CRO") or his/her designee will review decisions made under the Proposed Rule.
+An appeal must be submitted within thirty minutes after a party receives official notification of a final determination by an Official under the Proposed Rule.
+The CRO or his/her designee shall review the facts and render a decision as soon as practicable, but generally on the same trading day as the execution(s) under review.
+Decisions respecting appeals that are received after 3:00 p.m.
+Eastern Time will be rendered as soon as practicable, but in no event later than the trading day following the date of the execution under review.15